Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 used called “glimpse”.
 There are typically two variables that we look at when conducting data exploration which are response and explanatory.

-**Explanatory** - Also known as an independent variable or predictor, this variable is used to explain or predict the outcome variable.
+**Explanatory:** Also known as an independent variable or predictor, this variable is used to explain or predict the outcome variable.
 It’s the expected cause of the response variable.

-- Ex: Elevation,
+- Ex: Elevation

-**Response** - Also known as a dependent variable, this variable is the outcome variable that’s explained or predicted by the explanatory variable.
+**Response:** Also known as a dependent variable, this variable is the outcome variable that’s explained or predicted by the explanatory variable.
 It’s the expected effect of the explanatory variable.